H1ghBre4k3r/y-lang/README.md

 let foo := "bar"
 ```

-Variable declarations always start with the keyword `let` followed by an identifier (e.g., `foo`) and the "walrus operator" `:=` and the value.
+Variable definitions always start with the keyword `let` followed by an identifier (e.g., `foo`) and the "walrus operator" `:=` and the value.
 To assign a new value to a variable, you can use a similar pattern:

 ```why
 foo = "another value"